AwaisKing/AdAway-Plus/README.md

 ## Permissions

-AdAway requires the following permissions:
+AdAway Plus requires the following permissions:

 * `INTERNET` to download hosts files and application updates.
-It can send bug reports and telemetry [if the user wants to (opt-in only)](https://github.com/AdAway/AdAway/wiki/Telemetry)
 * `ACCESS_NETWORK_STATE` to restart VPN on network connection change
 * `RECEIVE_BOOT_COMPLETED` to start the VPN on boot
 * `FOREGROUND_SERVICE` to run the VPN service in foreground